-ADCET Webinar: Words Matter - developing inclusive language guides in tertiary education settings
+ADCET Webinar: Words Matter - Developing inclusive language guides in a tertiary setting

 Inclusive language guidelines assist tertiary education institutions to develop consistent language and terminology across the institution, which is respectful, welcoming and inclusive.
 Many tertiary education providers are developing inclusive language guides for both academic and general purposes.

 Drawing on the experience of two equity practitioners from Edith Cowan University, this webinar aimed to assist tertiary education providers to work collaboratively through stakeholder engagement with people with lived experience and expertise to develop a guide which works for all student and staff cohorts and across all applications.